Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 - **Total Deaths**: The raw number of people who died. _Useful for planning hospital beds, workforce, budgets._

-- **YLLs (Years of Life Lost)**: Total years of life cut short by early death. _Example: If someone dies at 50 instead of 80, that’s 30 YLLs._
+- **All-Age YLLs (Years of Life Lost)**: Total years of life cut short by early death. _Example: If someone dies at 50 instead of 80, that’s 30 YLLs._

-- **YLL rate**: YLLs per 100k, age-adjusted. _Helps compare premature death burden across time and groups._
+- **Age-Standardised Rate - YLLs**: YLLs per 100k, age-adjusted. _Helps compare premature death burden across time and groups._

 - **DALYs (Disability-Adjusted Life Years)**: YLLs + years lived with disability. _Captures both early death and time spent in poor health._

 - **SEV (Summary Exposure Value)**: How much of the population is exposed to a risk × how strong that risk is.
 Reported as % change between 2010–2021.

-**95% UIs**: Estimates include a 95% uncertainty intervals (UIs). _Example: Ischemic heart disease 2021 ASMR = 78.91, but the 95% uncertainty range is (69.67–83.78)._

-**PAF Tables**: _Population Attributable Fractions_ (PAFs) represent the proportion of disease burden that could be prevented if specific risk exposures were eliminated.
+- **PAFS (Population Attributable Fractions)**: represent the proportion of disease burden that could be prevented if specific risk exposures were eliminated.
 PAFs are model-based and generally do not sum to 100% of disease burden.

+Estimates include a 95% uncertainty intervals (UIs). _Example: Ischemic heart disease 2021 ASMR = 78.91, but the 95% uncertainty range is (69.67–83.78)._

 **PAF Rating Reference Table**